The Longest Car Warranties in the UK

 Isuzu – 5 years/125,000 miles

-Given how hard its D-Max pickup truck is likely to be used by many owners as a workhorse, it’s a real show of confidence that Isuzu offers this generous a warranty.
+Given how hard its D-Max pickup truck is likely to be used by many owners as a workhorse, it’s a real show of confidence that Isuzu offers five years’ warranty (or up to 125,000 miles).
 It takes a lot of the hassle out of owning a vehicle when you know all of the major parts are covered for this length of time, and it include items such as the engine, gearbox, axles, power steering, and air conditioning pump.

-The first three years or 60,000 miles of the warranty are underwritten by Isuzu as a car maker, while the remainder is covered by the UK importer up to the fiver-year/125,000-mile claim limit.
-As with all warranties, it doesn’t include MoT tests and won’t pay out if you don’t keep the car properly serviced at an approved dealer.
-However, the warranty will be handed on to a new owner who buys the car secondhand, so they are protected from possibly expensive repairs. and maintaining the service history will help protect the car’s aftermarket value.
+The first three years or 60,000 miles of the warranty are underwritten by Isuzu as a manufacturer, while the remainder is covered by the UK importer.
+As with all warranties, it doesn’t include MoT tests and won’t pay out if you don’t keep the vehicle properly serviced at an approved dealer.
+However, the warranty will be handed on to a new owner who buys the vehicle secondhand, so they are protected from possibly expensive repairs, and maintaining the service history will help protect the vehicle’s aftermarket value.
 You also get five years of free UK and Europe breakdown cover thrown in.

 Search for an Isuzu on CarGurus